mmcatdb/mmcat/documentation/content/en/aimm/mcts-optimizer.md

 ## State and Feasibility

 Every state must assign every query exactly once.
 A query can be restricted to specific databases with `feasible_database_ids`, or through a custom `can_execute` callback.

+The optimizer can also receive `AssignmentConditions`:

+- `must_assign`: query ids that must be assigned to one specific database id,
+- `must_not_assign`: query ids that must not be assigned to one or more database ids.

+These conditions are combined with the existing feasibility rules.
+If a query is forced to a database, all other databases are infeasible for that query.
+If a query forbids a database, that specific pair is infeasible.
+The optimizer validates unknown ids, contradictory conditions, and queries that have no feasible database after conditions are applied.

 If no initial assignment is provided, the optimizer uses the first feasible database for each query.
 This initial state becomes the baseline for reporting improvement and computing rewards.